Breee/raidquaza/README.md

 - `!nest <Pokemon + location>` to report a pokemon cluster spawn / frequent spawn, the bot will post in the specified channel with the id `nest-channel-id`
 - `!quest <Quest + reward + location>` to report a quest, the bot will post in the specified channel with the id `quest-channel-id`
 - `!stats (here)` will send a ranking via PM/directly in a channel
+- `!search <query>`will search for an Arena/Pokestop and return the top 5 results.
+(Arena/Pokestop + Google maps link)